infobloxopen/infoblox-sa-scripts/isc_collection/isc_cs_help.md

 The logic will be the same as _Local_ scenario, but all commands are executed with `ssh <command>`.
 To use this scenario, logged-in user must have configured SSH client software and certificates and SSH agent should be configured on DNS/DHCP servers.
 3. **Mount** - Remote collection via mount
 The collection tool is run on a server with root file systems of DNS/DHCP servers mounted locally.
+File system should be mounted in advance.
 The logic will be the same as _Local_ scenario, but it's assumed that root filesystem of remote DNS/DHCP servers is mounted locally.
 With this approach, some metrics could not be collected (for example - DHCPD server version), because it's impossible to get that information only by reading file system.
 4. **Packer** - Exported collection